julianandrews/workout-routine/plans.md

 ## Exercises to consider

 - Cluster sets in place of traditional for presses.
+- Elevated OAPU in place of archer push-ups in another few weeks!
 - Band Pull aparts
     - These would hit one of my biggest last weaknesses and complement the face pulls
     - I can likely drop pec stretches if I do these.